ducduy10k/privacy-policy/study-word-privacy-policy.md

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

+## Data Download & Usage
+Our app may download machine learning models from our server to enable features such as offline translation and image recognition.
+These models are used only within the app and do not contain executable code.
+We do not collect or share personal data during this process.

 ## Contact Us

 If you have any questions about this Privacy Policy, You can contact us: